TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

 <img src="/assets/images/posts/2020/yaml_php_class_autocomplete.gif" class="img-thumbnail">

-Even with typos like "Appication" ;)
+Even with typos like "Application" ;)

 ## 5. How was that `calls` Syntax?